Pboyle5h/EmergingTechnologiesProject/README.md

     1. Click on the Blogs tab in the left corner.
     2. All the blogs that are currently in the database will be displayed.
     3. Click on the blog that you are interested in reading.
+    ####Limitation
+    '''
-    // *Limitation* A comments function has been implemented in GO but no fully implemented on the HTML and Angular side
+    //  A comments function has been implemented in GO but no fully implemented on the HTML and Angular side
+    '''
   User Page:
    1. Follow the Login Guide in order to make this tab available.
    2. Click on your username in the top right corner.